cdmoro/literature-clock/README.md

 - Contact me and share your thoughts about a quote, the project, or anything you want :D
 - Show me your love in the form of [coffees](https://buymeacoffee.com/cdmoro), [cafecitos](http://cafecito.app/cdmoro)
 - Be my [Patreon](https://patreon.com/cdmoro)

+## Screensaver

+If you want to use this clock as a screensaver there are several ways to address this, although, it depends on the OS.
+I'm currently using the Mac OS solution and it worked like a charm.
+You can find more information here:
+- Mac OS: Mac OS X Screen Saver powered by a Web View (https://github.com/liquidx/webviewscreensaver)
+- Windows: Set Webpage as Screensaver in Windows 10 (https://www.youtube.com/watch?v=UovZwUlwwEs)
+- Linux: Live Webpage as a Desktop Wallpaper on KDE Desktop (https://www.youtube.com/watch?v=_v1sJhBu25o)

 ## Themes